btrihatmaja/AutoSlony/README.md

 Automatically detect your new table and add it to your Slony set!

-Note: For now, this script only support for table adding and one master to one slave replication.
+Note: For now, this script only support for table and sequence adding and one master to one slave replication.

 Why?
 ---------